aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetcreate.rst

 ---------

     *data\_category*
-        An element in ``AllDataCategories``, specifying the data category for which a dataset must be created.
+        An element in :aimms:set:`AllDataCategories`, specifying the data category for which a dataset must be created.

     *dataset\_path*